 How to get the most out of a day at Australia Zoo

-Morning session: Crocs, cassowaries and koalas, oh my!
+AM: Crocs, cassowaries and koalas, oh my!

-TIP: If you were so excited that you arrived before opening time, get a family/group/selfie photo with the Steve Irwin sign out front.
+TIP: If you were so excited that you arrived before opening time, get a photo with the Steve Irwin sign out front.

-9am: After gaining entry, mosey on down the path to tick off the crocodilians and alligator ponds first.
+As you enter the Zoo, mosey on down the path to tick off the crocodilians and alligator ponds first.
 If you stray off the main loop you’ll come across some Aussie animal favourites:

 - Tasmanian devils doing hot laps